lotrekagency/mapo/docs/components/Form/fields/MediaM2mField/README.md

 # MediaM2mField

-This component is made to simplify ManyToMany and ForeignKeys associations.
-With this component you can modify an array selecting items from a list of checkboxes or a signle item selecting from a checkbox.
+This component is made to manage media fields for multiple selection.

 ## Props